Tennessee Collection Laws

 ** Can be renewed for an additional 10 years under Rule 69.04

 When the statute of limitations clock starts depends on the circumstances and the particular statute.
-Generally, it starts when the action accrues, which means the date of breach.
-For credit card debt, this means the date the payment was missed.
+In Tennessee, the credit statute of limitations begins on the date of the last recorded payment against the debt or the contract date, if there has been no payment.

 Tennessee mortgage and foreclosure laws can be found in TCA 35-5-101 to 35-5-111, and 66-8-101 to 66-8-102.
 See also TCA 45-20-101 to 45-20-111, which is called the Tennessee Home Loan Protection Act.
 A lender may foreclose judicially or non-judicially in Tennessee.
 The common method is non-judicial, and takes a minimum of 40 days after the first default.
 A notice of foreclosure must be given to the homeowner 20 or 30 days before the sale occurs, depending on how the lender delivers the notice.